laravel/docs/pennant.md

 <a name="class-based-features"></a>
 ### Class Based Features

 Class based features are also supported.
-Unlike Closure based definitions, there is no need to register class based features in a service provider.
+Unlike Closure based definitions, there is no need to register a class based feature in a service provider.

 When creating a feature class you will need to implement the `resolve` method: